Not Everyone Wins with LLMs: Behavioral Patterns and Pedagogical Implications for AI Literacy in Programmatic Data Science: Introduction

-In this work, we aim to \textbf{examine how varied forms of expertise influence AI use and outcomes} in a naturalistic classroom setting: a graduate-level course, Data Science for Product Management (DSPM).
-The class offered a unique opportunity to study LLM-supported workflows: it included a diverse cohort of 40 students from CS majors to business students transitioning into technical roles, allowing us to examine varying domain expertise, LLM literacy, and communication skills.
-Students worked independently on a series of data analysis assignments (e.g., Data Cleaning) in Google Colab, had full access to the built-in Gemini LLM assistant (\cref{fig:colab-env}), and their activity was captured through logs, surveys, and screen recordings.
-Through this setup, we investigate three questions of increasing depth:
+In this work, we \textbf{examine how varied forms of experience influence AI use and outcomes} in a naturalistic classroom setting (\cref{sec:class}): a graduate-level course, Data Science for Product Management (DSPM).
+The class included a diverse cohort of 36 students from CS majors to business students transitioning into technical roles, allowing us to examine varying domain expertise, LLM literacy, and communication skills.
+Students independently completed data analysis assignments (e.g., Data Cleaning) in Google Colab with full access to the built-in Gemini LLM assistant, while their workflows were captured through logs, surveys, and screen recordings.
+Through this setup, we investigate three questions with a mix of quantitative and qualitative methods (\cref{sec:method}):

-\textbf{RQ1 (\cref{sec:skill-grade}): Do LLMs close the performance gap between students with different expertise?} We first conduct quantitative analysis on the relationship between students' self-perceived expertise (in technical, LLM, and communication domains) and their grades across four assignments.
-Despite all students having equal access to Gemini, we find that self-reported technical expertise significantly predicted student grades, while LLM expertise and communication skills did not.
-This suggests that \emph{LLMs do not fully close the expertise gap} --- students with stronger programming and data science backgrounds outperform their peers when using AI.
-Many dimensions of expertise were highly correlated in our study, making it difficult to isolate their independent contributions.
-This indicates that \emph{fully isolating expertise may require more deliberate sampling and experimental control in future work.}
+\textbf{RQ1 (\cref{sec:skill-grade}): Do LLMs close the performance gap between students with different experience?} We show that in open-ended, LLM-supported workflows, time constraints may remove the performance gap brought by prior technical experience.
+However, if given ample time, technical experience remains a significant predictor of success, and self-reported communication skills and LLM familiarity do not suffice.
+This suggests that students with stronger programming and data science backgrounds outperform their peers when using AI in real-world tasks.